alicarogojin/MEG_bimanual_squeeze/make_headmodel/README.md

 * dataset -> select the mprage+orig file -> apply -> set
 * paste this Tag File: `/auto/baucis/jed/sw/brainhulllib/null.tag` >> Read
 * open up Brainsight fiducial point screenshots using `eog` command in a shell
-* mark the fiducial points in AFNI accoridng to the screenshots
+* mark the fiducial points in AFNI according to the screenshots
    * click on nasion -> match the three slices with Brainsight
    * ls
    * click set